The Allstate Corporation (NYSE:ALL): An Opportunity for Fundamental Investors?

 Is the stock of ALL attractive?

-In related news, Director, SPRIESER JUDITH A sold 1,783 shares of the company’s stock in a transaction that recorded on Jun 01.
-The sale was performed at an average price of 99.03, for a total value of 176,570.
-As the sale deal closes, the Chairman, President & CEO, WILSON THOMAS J now sold 2,700 shares of the company’s stock, valued at 273,816.
-Also, EVP & Chief Financial Officer, Rizzo Mario sold 6,670 shares of the company’s stock in a deal that was recorded on May 08.
-The shares were price at an average price of 101.39 per share, with a total market value of 676,271.
-Following this completion of acquisition, the Chairman, President & CEO, WILSON THOMAS J now holds 652,868 shares of the company’s stock, valued at 66,147,421.
+In related news, PresPersonalProperty&Liability, Shapiro Glenn T sold 14,378 shares of the company’s stock in a transaction that recorded on Jun 05.
+The sale was performed at an average price of 105.62, for a total value of 1,518,604.
+As the sale deal closes, the EVP, General Counsel & Sec., Lees Susan L now sold 12,385 shares of the company’s stock, valued at 1,313,429.
+Also, Director, SPRIESER JUDITH A sold 1,783 shares of the company’s stock in a deal that was recorded on Jun 01.
+The shares were price at an average price of 99.03 per share, with a total market value of 176,570.
+Following this completion of acquisition, the Chairman, President & CEO, WILSON THOMAS J now holds 2,700 shares of the company’s stock, valued at 273,816.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.30%.